NomNomNavigator/PrismDeck/README.md

  This application is a movie recommendation app

 This is our group project from Zip Code Wilmington.
-This application will be used to recommend movies the users based on their rating inputs.
-For instance, if the user rates movies between 3-5 stars, they will get recommnedations based on that very input by comparing to other users.
+PrismDeck is an application designed to recommend movies to users based on their preferences.
+Users can input their preferences such as movie genre (e.g., comedies), ratings between 3-5 stars, and specific release time frames.
+The application employs an algorithm or rules along with a trained model to match and rank movies according to user preferences.
+The model is trained on giving recommendations to the users for ratings using User_Based Callobrative Filtering.

-## Description
+## Features

 - **Favorites**:
   - Users will have a favorites list upon creation to save their favorite moviees that they enjoy.
 The application will give